Myster-Ts-RPGs/Thellade-World/z_Templates/GM Templates/Locations/Point of Interests/Template - Point of Interest (Shop).md

 | Service | Description | Cost |
 | ------- | ----------- | ---- |
 |         |             |      |

+## Notable Customers

+> [!tip]- Past Customers, Rumors, or Debtors
+> Use this space to track known NPCs who frequent or owe the shop.

 ## Current Events